tx00100xt/SeriousSamClassic/README.md

 What is XPLUS?
 XPLUS is a global modification that changes effects, models, weapons, textures to high definition.
 XPLUS was created by fans of the game Serious Sam and is distributed for free.
+Remark: -JD- and VITEK is author this mod for windows.

 ![XPLUS Oasis](https://raw.githubusercontent.com/tx00100xt/SeriousSamClassic/main/Images/samxplus_1.png)